gillesev/DDD-GillesE/src/code/framework/README.md

 Apart from a PostalAddress object, it contains only interfaces that can be implemented by other domains and that can be used in API Interface definitions.

-One library should probably not contain all these disparate kernels contracts/interfaces but for simplicity they have been all included in this one library.
+One library should probably not contain all these disparate kernels contracts/interfaces but for simplicity they have been all included in this one library (not realistic though).